Combined Degree Description

 To be accepted into this pathway, students must submit an application to the PhD in International Relations with a sub plan for a MA in African and African Diaspora Studies.
 This designation will appear in the menu of programs in the graduate application.
 The application must be submitted by January 15 in the year in which they wish to begin their studies for funding consideration & February 15 for all others.
 Only applications to begin studies in the fall semester will be considered.

 The following documents must be submitted as part of the application.
-The documents should be submitted to FIU's Graduate Admissions either online or by regular mail.
+The documents should be submitted to FIU's Graduate Admissions online.
 Both departments will be able to access the documents, so applicants do not have to submit the documents twice.
 They will be reviewed by the Admissions Committee from both units.